pactus-project/pactus.org/docs/learn/consensus/consensus-mechanism.md

 ![Zarb consensus states](../../assets/images/zarb_consensus_states.png)

 Every 10 seconds a proposer has chance to propose a block.
-Whenever other validators see a proposed block, they validate the block and change their state to _prepare state_.
-If more than ⅔ of the total stakes cast their votes, the proposed block becomes prepared and validators goes to _precommit state_.
+Whenever other validators see a proposed block, they validate the block and change their state to _prepare_ state.
+If more than ⅔ of the total stakes cast their votes, the proposed block becomes prepared and validators goes to _precommit_ state.
 If again more than ⅔ of the total stakes cast their vote for the prepared block, the block will be committed and the next proposer will get ready for proposing new block.
 These steps repeat every 10 seconds.
 In case of any failure in each step, validators goes to _proposer change_ state and try to change the proposer for the next round.